skipper-worldchallenge/executable/ReadMe.txt

 						Takayuki.Uchida Japan

-Now I'm developping function of ReverseProxy in skipper(SWG), and I detected serious Bug at HTTP2 communication.
+Now I'm developping function of ReverseProxy in skipper(SWG), and I found serious Bugs at HTTP2 communication and Part of rules of snort are not working with pcre using ¥x00 format.
+I found bugs other else....
-Rerverse Proxy function is almost there.
+Rerverse Proxy function and Bug fix are almost there.
 Probably I will release it until this year.
 Thank you!

 		Skipper